You know there's more where that came from...

 - An emerging trend is to have the Harder Than Hard difficulty levels blocked until the player has beaten the game on an easier difficulty.
 An obvious attempt at creating Replay Value PROTOTYPE, Mass Effect, and WET all do this, just to name a few.

-- Of special note is the F-Zero series, which since X has a huge number of vehicles to unlock, also has an unlockable Harder Than Hard mode, usually has at least one unlockable cup and, in Climax, had character profiles and a storyboard of sorts that can only be unlocked by completing a set of special-race challenges.
+- Since X, the series has a huge number of vehicles to unlock, also has an unlockable Harder Than Hard mode, usually has at least one unlockable cup and, in Climax, had character profiles and a storyboard of sorts that can only be unlocked by completing a set of special-race challenges.
 To get everything, you had to play though Grand Prix Mode, unlock all the cars through that and then play some 40-odd special races with each character, of which there are over 30.

 - F-Zero GX has little interview questions and answers to unlock.
 For every character and at every difficulty, there are usually four questions to unlock.
 And there are up to 41 playable characters.